QuNB-Repo/DLCheM/README.md

 5) Other projects: folder contains other projects and endeavors!
 Which are:

        geneticalgorithms_batteries
          - Application of genetic algorithms on bipyridine derivatives to predict a bipyridine-like substitute with improved flow battery properties.
 This study is as an example of successful inverse molecular design.

        rnn_onsmiles
-   - a reimplementation of smiles2vec to analyze the latent space of an RNN-type model
+        - CNNonSMILES to analyze the latent space of different models based on string based representations

   Again, see the README files within each subproject to learn more!